How To Create To-Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enable this option (‘Yes’) to display to-do items only to users who have been assigned those items.
-Leave this option disabled (‘No’) to display items to all users.
+Enabling this option lets you display items only to users who have been assigned those items.
+Leave this option disabled to display to-do items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator displays the type of users that can be assigned todo items.
-If you do not want to assign to-do items to a particular role, then don’t tick its checkbox.
+Checking the boxes in this area Author displays the type of users that can be assigned items.
+If you do not want to assign to-do items to a role, then don’t tick its checkbox.

 Email Assigned To-Do Items to User